drhelius/terraform-azure-openshift/README.md

 azure_location = "West Europe"
 ```

-Modify the variables in ```bootstrap.tfvars``` to change the name of the resource group, the number of compute nodes, the size of the VMs and the credentials used in all the machines:
+Modify the variables in ```bootstrap.tfvars``` to change the name of the resource group, the number of App nodes, the size of the VMs and the credentials used in all the machines:

 ```
 resource_group_name = "openshift"